Fabijuss/Programming/Application-Building.md

 The phases of development often vary in different models and applications, varying from 4 to 6 phases.
 The following are the 5 phases of development commonly used:

 ### Requirements Phase
+In this phase, the user requirements of the application are established by the client,
 ### Design Phase
 ### Implementation Phase
 ### Testing Phase